 I remember asking someone who I considered an informal mentor what it all meant and whether I had any reason to be worried.
 His answer became engraved in my mind and, so many years later, I still remember that moment like it was yesterday.

-“They can take your job, but they can’t your skills”
+“They can take away your job, but they can’t take away your skills”

 Skills are all that matter